The Stats on Testicular Cancer

 To this end, MANSCAPED has partnered with Steve-O. You might remember his work in the critically acclaimed Jackass series.
 Steve-O is a man who has professionally taken more shots to the pills than your average soccer team.
 He's a guy who knows about testicular pain and care.

-That’s why we think he’s a perfect spokesperson for our awareness effort.
+That's why we think he's a perfect spokesperson for our awareness effort.
 If even he is worried about testicular cancer, we all should stop and listen.
-He has some words for you about how to take care of yourself and help men everywhere learn to find cancer early so we can beat it for good.
+He has some words for you about taking care of yourself and helping men everywhere learn to find cancer early so we can beat it for good.

 How to Check Your Balls for Testicular Cancer